Yuvaldv/qlc/content/_index.en.md

 # Quarter Life Crisis Curriculums

-[QLC](https://qlc.io) is a startup specializing in online experiential education, offering remote education bundles that include a courses along with remote internships operated with real startups from across the globe.
+[QLC](https://qlc.io/) is an education and internship platform specializing in experiential learning of digital marketing and data analytics.

-During my time with QLC i've defined and deployed a git-based, xAPI compliant, LMS.
+During my time with QLC i've defined and deployed our first git-based, xAPI compliant, LMS solution.

-I've also created the entirety of our in-house curriculums and knowledge base.
+As well as built the entire stack of in-house curriculums concerning Digital Marketing, Data Analytics and different industries such as Blockchain and IoT.

-Throughout this website you'll find samples of the courses and curriculums i've created for QLC.
+I was allowed to publish most of the content created, Hope you enjoy it!